Gunnera tinctoria

 Small plants may be grubbed out if the entire root can be removed.
 However, digging is not generally recommended for Gunnera, because soil disturbance and fragmentation of the plant may actually encourage the growth of new plants.

 Where possible, removing the flowers off mature plants in spring/early summer before they mature can help to prevent them from spreading seed.
-Cut seed heads should be disposed of by burning, deep burial or collected in black bags for removal to landfill.
+Cut seed heads should be placed in a thick plastic bag, sealed and allow to rot down on site.
+This can take several months.

 Chemical Control